bunyaminkalkan/e-world-api/README.md

     python manage.py migrate
     ```

+7. Create a .env file:

+   *   Create a file named `.env` in the root directory of the project.
+This file will store your sensitive configuration variables, such as the SECRET_KEY.
+   *   Add the following line to the `.env` file, replacing `YOUR_SECRET_KEY` with a strong, randomly generated key:

+        ```
+        SECRET_KEY=YOUR_SECRET_KEY
+        ```

-7. Create a superuser (admin):
+8. Create a superuser (admin):

     ```bash
     python manage.py createsuperuser
     ```

-8. Start the development server:
+9. Start the development server:

     ```bash
     python manage.py runserver
     ```

-9. Access the Django admin:
+10. Access the Django admin:

     Open a web browser and go to `http://127.0.0.1:8000/admin/` to access the admin panel.
 Log in using the superuser credentials created earlier.